15-WG-Tron/pipelines-and-templates/README.md

 The CI pipeline workflow files are organized in the `.github/workflows` directory of this repository.
 You can find the following files:

-- `.github/workflows/commit-branch.yaml`: Defines the Commit Branch pipeline workflow.
+- `.github/workflows/ci-pipeline.yaml`: Defines the CI pipeline workflow.
-- `.github/workflows/merge-to-master.yaml`: Defines the Merge to Master pipeline workflow.
+- `.github/workflows/deployment-pipeline.yaml`: Defines the deployment pipeline workflow.

 ## Usage